It's game night, and the characters want to have some fun. Why not do it with a classic board game?

 - That's So Raven: In "Four's a Crowd", Tanya and Victor, who wants a night alone, end up getting stuck with Eddie and Chelsea, who play a knockoff of Twister called Contwingo.
 It apparently runs on points, and on Victor's first move, Eddie pranks him by crushing a water bottle and mimicking the sound of cracking bones, causing Victor to move his hand and hand over points to Eddie and Chelsea.

-- In That Mitchell and Webb Look, there's a commercial for Numberwang: The Board Game, which includes an encyclopedia-sized manual listing what is and is not Numberwang.
+- In That Mitchell and Webb Look, there's a commercial for Numberwang: The Board Game, which includes two 400-sided dice and a set of thirty-seven dictionary-sized manuals listing what is and is not Numberwang.

 - In the Sesame Street episode, "Birdie and the Beast", Big Bird plays a board game called Spin the Piggy with the Beast.
 In this game, each player plays as a pig and takes turns spinning a spinner.
 When the spinner lands on a number, the player has to move the allotted number of spaces on the board.
 The first player to make it to the pigsty wins.
 The Beast wins this game because he doesn't give Big Bird a turn to move his pig.

 - The Gods of Exalted, and more specifically the Celestial Incarnae, and the Primordials before them, play the Games of Divinity all the time, to the point of neglecting their duties.